MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/change-the-phone-numbers-on-your-audio-conferencing-bridge.md

 1. In the left navigation, go to **Voice** > **Phone numbers**.

 2. If the phone number is a toll-free number, select the phone number from the list, and click **Release**.
-If the phone number is a toll-number, please contact [Microsoft support](https://go.microsoft.com/fwlink/?linkid=2091806) to have the phone number unassigned.
+If the phone number is a toll number, please contact [Microsoft support](https://go.microsoft.com/fwlink/?linkid=2091806) to have the phone number unassigned.

 3. If the phone number is a toll-free number, click **Yes** in the confirmation window.